Early Access applications are no longer being accepted for the 2021-2022 school year. Please check back next fall.

 The following articles can help you gain a better understanding of what giftedness may look like in young children:

-Download and complete the application.
+Download and complete the application or you can "File" and "Make a Copy" to be able to type on it.
 Print or email a copy of the teacher application to the child's preschool teacher or childcare provider.
 If the child does not attend preschool or childcare, ask another adult who knows the child's ability well.

 Aurora Public Schools (APS) will only test students whose families live in the APS boundaries.
 If you are interested in Early Access for an APS school and live in a surrounding district (Denver, Cherry Creek, etc.), please apply for Early Access in your home district.